woa-vayu/POCOX3Pro-Guides/en/update.md

 ### Installing drivers
 >
 > [!Note]
-> This process will take +- 20 minutes.
+> This process will take several hours.
 Do not worry, this is normal.

 - Unpack the driver archive, then open the `OfflineUpdater.cmd` file